Course

 Introduction

-In the last 200 years, with the advent of antibiotics and technology, surgical procedures are improving safer with each passing day.
-The average number of surgeries in one person’s lifetime is around seven, and it is noted that one in 25 people will have surgery this year (1).
-Following this upwards trend of increasing numbers of procedures each year, precautions must be enforced to maintain patient safety during their hospital stay.
+The safety of surgical procedures has improved significantly over the last 200 years with innovations such as evidence-based practice guidelines, antibiotics, and technology.
+The average number of surgeries in a person’s lifetime is around seven, and there are roughly 313 million surgical procedures performed each year worldwide (1).
+Following this trend of increased procedures each year, precautions must be enforced to maintain patient safety during their hospital stay.

 Justification of Subject Matter

-As surgery still presents some unknowns in certain patient groups, being familiar with the Joint Commission Universal Protocol will make the nurse’s job much easier.
+As surgery continues to present unknown factors in certain patient groups, being familiar with the Joint Commission on Accreditation of Healthcare’s (JCAHO) Universal Protocol will ensure safe and effective communication within the operating room.
 Knowing these policies will facilitate a better understanding of what is required before the patient even enters the room.
-The three steps outlined in the protocol lead to better communication between all team members, which can increase patient safety.
+The three steps outlined in the protocol lead to better communication between all team members, which can enhance patient safety.

 Self Quiz